shruti-git22/Sudoku-Solver/README.md

 ## Validation Function: is_valid_move()

 Checks whether placing a number in a given cell follows Sudoku constraints:
-✅ Row Check: The number must not already appear in the current row.
+1.Row Check: The number must not already appear in the current row.

-✅ Column Check: The number must not appear in the current column.
+2.Column Check: The number must not appear in the current column.

-✅ 3×3 Subgrid Check: The number must not appear in the 3×3 box corresponding to that cell.
+3×3 Subgrid Check: The number must not appear in the 3×3 box corresponding to that cell.

 ## Features